-

 (162)

-A burnt orange 3.5 qt. cast iron Dutch oven, perfect for autumnal stews, roasts, and braises.
+A matte black cast iron Dutch oven ideal for autumnal stews, roasts, and braises, 3.5 qt. capacity.

 Pros: quality, appearance, size